FIFA World Cup trophy on display with golden surface gleaming under stadium lights showing iconic tournament symbol

 For 2023-2026, FIFA Forward increased 29% to $2.25 billion, with each member association now receiving enhanced funding.

-Women’s Football Development: Specific Investment
+Women’s Football Development: $155 Million

 FIFA invested $155 million specifically in the FIFA Women’s World Cup France 2019, which drew a record 1.12 billion viewers globally.
 This investment doubled for the 2023 Women’s World Cup in Australia and New Zealand.

-Additionally, FIFA created separate sponsorship packages exclusively for women’s football, allowing brands to sponsor women’s tournaments independently from men’s competitions.
+FIFA created separate sponsorship packages exclusively for women’s football, allowing brands to sponsor women’s tournaments independently from men’s competitions.
 This move aims to dramatically increase women’s football revenue.

 Youth Tournaments: $276 Million